 And then she shows me a copy of the blacklist-a friend of hers in accounting photocopied it and snuck it out to her.
 She gives it to me, I hand it to Cathy to translate.
 You know, in a fascist country run by thugs, you don't have to be subtle.
 You can say exactly what you fucking mean.
-The sheet is very clear that it comes from the Labor Board, and it says, right across the top, "The following is a list of troublemakers.
-If any of them are found in your employ, dismiss them immediately."
+The sheet is very clear, it says, right across the top, "The following is a list of troublemakers.
+If any of them are found in your employ dismiss them immediately."

-And then there's column after column of names, page after page of them
+And then there's column after column of names, page after page of them.